TheGreatOneNamedZach/EGR103-WaterSample/README.txt

   This means the code is easy to use, but hard to navigate.
 As such, this file "README.txt" will give a summary of every file in this directory.
   First, lets start with the highest parent files:
-    * The "action" folder contains every sub-system.
     * The "initialize" folder contains the files to be executed.
     * The "other" folder contains test and miscellaneous scripts.
     * The "README" text file acts as a guide to the projects code.
     * The "LICENSE" text file contains the projects license (MPL 2.0).

-  Next, the "action" folder:
-    * The

   Next, the "initialize" folder:
-    * The "main" script is the main official script ran for the project.
+    * The "waterSampler" script is the main script ran for the project.
+    * The "waterSamplerGUI" app contains sub-system code.
+DON'T RUN THIS!

   Finally, the "other" folder:
     * The "Wildzach" script contains Zachary's EGR 101 final project.
         It has working code for processing and manipulating images and is used as the framework for the vision system.
+    * The "ImageProcessingExample" shows a working example of how to use bounding boxes and image recognition.
+    * The "Cyan_Pink_Stickers" image is for the "ImageProcessingExample" script.
+    * The "WaterDrop" image is for the "waterSamplerGUI" app.
+    * The "secrets" text file contains any secrets used. (local file)

 If you want to run this project, make sure you add the file "EGR103_WaterSample" to the working directory in MATLAB!
 Here is how: